RoboSense-LiDAR/rs_driver/doc/howto/08_online_lidar_advanced_topics.md

 param2.lidar_type = LidarType::RS32;               ///< Set the lidar type.
 ```

 ## 8.4 VLAN

-In some user cases, The Lidar may work on VLAN.
+In some user cases, The LiDAR may work on VLAN.
 Its packets have a VLAN layer.

 ![](./img/08_06_vlan_layer.png)

-The driver cannot parse this packet.
+`rs_driver cannot parse this packet.
 Instead, it depends on a virtual NIC to strip the VLAN layer.

 Below is an example.
-+ The Lidar works on VLAN `80`.
++ The LiDAR works on VLAN `80`.
 It sends packets to `192.168.1.102` : `6699`.
 The packet has a VLAN layer.
 + Suppose there is a physical NIC `eno1` on the host.
 It receives packets with VLAN layer.

 ![](./img/08_07_vlan.png)